soma-php/soma/README.md

 ### Services

 The service providers are how you can modularly add in functionality to your application.
 The `ServiceProvider` class has been designed to be compatible with `Illuminate\Support\ServiceProvider` and should be able to register them as well as long as they don't call any Laravel specific code.
 It's also been designed according to the now deprecated [ContainerInterop](https://github.com/container-interop/service-provider) standard.
-Unfortunately the extension definitions have the arguments reversed in Soma for compatibility with PHP-DI, the container library.
+Unfortunately the extension definitions have the arguments reversed in SOMA for compatibility with PHP-DI, the container library.
 A typical `ServiceProvider` may look like the following:

 ```php
 <?php namespace MyApp\Providers;